bauplan

 filter.

-parameter takes a DateRange and allows jobs with a finish time
+The filter_by_finish_time parameter takes a DateRange and allows jobs with a finish time

 later than "after" (if specified) and a finish time earlier than "before" (if specified),

 or between both.
-If neither is specified, for example (None, None)
+If neither is specified, for example (None, None), then the behavior is

-the same as not specifying the filter itself, for example filter_by_finish_time=None
+the same as not specifying the filter itself, for example filter_by_finish_time=None.

 Parameters

-merge_branchMerge one branch into another.
+def merge_branchMerge one branch into another.

 Upon failure, raises BauplanError